kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 This subcommand is used after installation to finish setup and does the following five things.

-1. Waits for the kcp server to be in service and the `root:compute` workspace to be usable.

-2. Ensure that the edge service provider workspace (ESPW) exists and has the required contents.
+1. Ensure that the KubeStellar Core Space (KCS, formerly called edge service provider workspace (ESPW)) exists and has the required contents.

-3. Ensure the existence of zero, one, or more inventory management workspaces depending on the value of `--ensure-imw` flag.
-Default is one inventory management workspaces at pathname "root:imw1".
+2. Ensure the existence of zero, one, or more inventory spaces depending on the value of `--ensure-imw` flag.
+Default is one inventory space named "imw1".

-4. Ensure the existence of zero, one, or more workload management workspaces depending on the value of `--ensure-wmw` flag.
-Default is one workload management workspaces at pathname "root:wmw1".
-The workload management workspaces have CRDs for management of containerized workloads.
-At the completion of `kubestellar init` the current workspace will be "root".
+3. Ensure the existence of zero, one, or more workload description spaces (WDS, formerly workload management workspaces (WMW)) depending on the value of `--ensure-wmw` flag.
+Default is one WDS named "wmw1".
+The WDSes have CRDs for the Kubernetes APIS for management of containerized workloads.

-6. Creates the space provider objects to be used by the space manager.
-It requires several environment variables - SM_CONFIG, SM_CONTEXT, and IN_CLUSTER.
-SM_CONFIG is the path to the kubeconfig for the space manager.
-The SM_CONTEXT is the space manager context in the config file.
-The IN_CLUSTER variable specify whether spaces are accessed from within the hosting cluster or externally by kubestellar init.

 #### KubeStellar start

 This subcommand is used after installation or process stops.

 This subcommand stops any running kubestellar controllers and then starts them all.
-It also does the same thing as `kubestellar init`, reading the same environment variables.
+It also does the same things as `kubestellar init`.

 #### KubeStellar stop